StackVista/stackstate-docs/develop/developer-guides/mirroring.md

 }
 ```

 There are two types of values: `CompleteValue`, and `FieldValuePattern`.

-The `CompleteValue` indicates that the `value` field contains a full value token.
-The `FieldValuePattern` specifies the partial value that can be used as a `fieldValuePrefix` in subsequent refinement requests.
+* `CompleteValue` indicates that the `value` field contains a full value token.
+* `FieldValuePattern` specifies a partial value to use as a `fieldValuePrefix` in subsequent refinement requests.

 ## Method: Get Metric Values